project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

 [Discovery](#discover-casting-players) contains information such as `deviceName`, `vendorId`, `productId`, etc. which can help the user pick the right `CastingPlayer`.
 A Casting Client can attempt to connect to the `selectedCastingPlayer` using Matter User Directed Commissioning (UDC).
+To utilize the optional `CastingPlayer` / Commissioner-Generated Passcode UDC feature to connect to a `CastingPlayer`, the `CastingPlayer` object must indicate its support for it via the`supportsCommissionerGeneratedPasscode` flag.

 The Matter TV Casting library locally caches information required to reconnect to a `CastingPlayer`, once the Casting client has been commissioned by it.
 After that, the Casting client is able to skip the full UDC process by establishing CASE with the `CastingPlayer` directly.
 Once connected, the `CastingPlayer` object will contain the list of available Endpoints on that `CastingPlayer`.